SESMG/SESMG/docs/manual/GUI.rst

 References
 ==========
 [1] Klemm C. *Model-based run-time and memory optimization for a mixed-used multi-energy system model with high spatial resolution*, unpublished at the time of publication of this documentation, 2022.
+[2] Green, Richard, Iain Staffell, and Nicholas Vasilakos.
+"Divide and Conquer? k-Means Clustering of Demand Data Allows Rapid and Accurate Simulations of the British Electricity System."
+IEEE Transactions on Engineering Management 61.2 (2014): 251-260.